-The guidance includes several actions agencies are to take to establish a basic set of roles and responsibilities (referred to as the "common baseline") for CIOs and other senior agency officials that are needed to implement the authorities described in the law.
-For example, agencies were required to conduct a self-assessment and submit a plan describing the changes they will make to ensure that common baseline responsibilities are implemented.
+The guidance identified several actions that agencies were to take to establish a basic set of roles and responsibilities (referred to as the common baseline) for CIOs and other senior agency officials, which are needed to implement the authorities described in the law.
+For example, agencies were required to conduct a self-assessment and submit a plan describing the changes they intended to make to ensure that common baseline responsibilities are implemented.
 Agencies were to submit their plans to OMB's Office of E-Government and Information Technology by August 15, 2015, and make portions of the plans publicly available on agency websites no later than 30 days after OMB approval.
-As of May 2016, 22 of the 24 Chief Financial Officers Act agencies had made their plans publicly available.
+As of November 2016, all agencies had made their plans publicly available.

-In addition, OMB recently released proposed guidance for public comment on the optimization of federal data centers and implementation of FITARA's data center consolidation and optimization provisions.
-14 Among other things, the proposed guidance instructs agencies to maintain complete inventories of all data center facilities owned, operated, or maintained by or on behalf of the agency; develop cost savings targets due to consolidation and optimization for fiscal years 2016 through 2018 and report any actual realized cost savings; and measure progress toward defined performance metrics (including server utilization) on a quarterly basis as part of their data center inventory submissions.
-The proposed guidance also directs agencies to develop a data center consolidation and optimization strategic plan that defines the agency's data center strategy for the subsequent 3 years.
-This strategy is to include a timeline for agency consolidation and optimization activities with an emphasis on cost savings and optimization performance benchmarks the agency can achieve between fiscal years 2016 and 2018.
-Finally, the proposed guidance indicates that OMB will maintain a public dashboard that will display consolidation-related costs savings and optimization performance information for the agencies.
+In addition, in August 2016, OMB released guidance intended to, among other things, define a framework for achieving the data center consolidation and optimization requirements of FITARA.14 The guidance includes requirements for agencies to:

+- maintain complete inventories of all data center facilities owned, operated, or maintained by or on behalf of the agency; - develop cost savings targets due to consolidation and optimization for fiscal years 2016 through 2018 and report any actual realized cost savings; and - measure progress toward meeting optimization metrics on a quarterly basis.

+The guidance also directs agencies to develop a data center consolidation and optimization strategic plan that defines the agency's data center strategy for fiscal years 2016, 2017, and 2018.
+This strategy is to include, among other things, a statement from the agency CIO stating whether the agency has complied with all data center reporting requirements in FITARA.
+Further, the guidance indicates that OMB is to maintain a public dashboard that will display consolidation-related costs savings and optimization performance information for the agencies.

-14OMB, Data Center Optimization Initiative (DCOI), accessed April 28, 2016, https://datacenters.cio.gov.
-OMB sought feedback and suggestions on the proposed guidance through April 1, 2016.
+14OMB, Data Center Optimization Initiative (DCOI), Memorandum M-16-19 (Washington D.C.: Aug.
+1, 2016).

-IT Acquisitions and Operations Identified by GAO as a High Risk Area
+IT Acquisitions and Operations Identified by GAO as a High-Risk Area

 In February 2015, we introduced a new government-wide high-risk area, Improving the Management of IT Acquisitions and Operations.
-15 This area highlights several critical IT initiatives in need of additional congressional oversight, including reviews of troubled projects, an emphasis on incremental development, a key transparency website, reviews of agencies' operational investments, data center consolidation, and efforts to streamline agencies' portfolios of IT investments.
-We noted that implementation of these initiatives has been inconsistent and more work remains to demonstrate progress in achieving IT acquisition outcomes.
+15 This area highlights several critical IT initiatives in need of additional congressional oversight, including (1) reviews of troubled projects; (2) efforts to increase the use of incremental development; (3) efforts to provide transparency relative to the cost, schedule, and risk levels for major IT investments; (4) reviews of agencies' operational investments; (5) data center consolidation; and (6) efforts to streamline agencies' portfolios of IT investments.
+We noted that implementation of these initiatives has been inconsistent and more work remains to demonstrate progress in achieving IT acquisitions and operations outcomes.

 Further, in our February 2015 high-risk report, we identified actions that OMB and the agencies need to take to make progress in this area.
-These include implementing FITARA, as well as implementing our previous recommendations, such as developing comprehensive inventories of federal agencies' software licenses.
-As noted in that report, we have made multiple recommendations to improve agencies' management of IT acquisitions and operations, many of which are discussed later in this statement.
-Between fiscal years 2010 and 2015, we made approximately 800 such recommendations to OMB and federal agencies.
-As of May 2016, about 33 percent of these recommendations had been implemented.
+These include implementing FITARA, as well as implementing at least 80 percent of our recommendations related to the management of IT acquisitions and operations within 4 years.
+As noted in that report, we made multiple recommendations to improve agencies' management of IT acquisitions and operations, many of which are discussed later in this statement.
+Specifically, between fiscal years 2010 and 2015, we made 803 recommendations to OMB and federal agencies to address shortcomings in IT acquisitions and operations, including many to improve the implementation of the recent initiatives and other government-wide, cross-cutting efforts.